What is the hazard perception test?

 Each time you click, a red flag will appear at the bottom of the screen, so that you know your click has been registered.
 However, remember – in direct contrast to the multiple choice part, where you can go back and review your answers at any stage – you can’t run through a film a second time.
 After all, out in the real world – which is what the test is designed to replicate – you couldn’t run through an incident again.

 The pass mark is 44 out of a possible 75, and you will be given your results at the centre after the tests.

 - Top tip: Don’t be frightened to click plenty of times, as it can take time for the hazard to develop.
 For example, you can correctly spot what turns into a hazard very early on, but if you click on it too quickly – before it has become a ‘developing’ hazard – you will end up scoring zero.

 What sort of hazards should I be looking out for?

-The films cover a variety of typical motoring scenarios – from in-town to country lanes and so on – so what you’re looking for are typical challenges that face drivers.
+The films cover a variety of typical motoring scenarios – from in-town, to country lanes and so on – so what you’re looking for are typical challenges that drivers face.

 How can I prepare for the test?

-There’s no shortage of dummy tests online or available in apps – and we recommend that you try some, so that know what to expect – but ‘The official DVSA guide to hazard perception’ is available from most high street book shops and from The Stationery Office.
+There’s no shortage of dummy tests online or available in apps – and we recommend you try some, so that you know what to expect – but ‘The official DVSA guide to hazard perception’ is available from most high street book shops.

 Don’t underestimate the importance of spending time on the road – both as a driver and a passenger – and get help from your driving instructor.